Hamad Medjedovic: 2024: Italian third round, first ATP final

-2025: Open 13 final, first top 10 win
+2025: ATP final, first top 10 win

 Following lifting the trophy at the Oeiras Indoors Challenger level event, Medjedovic reached the top 100 in the singles rankings at world No. 98 on 13 January 2025.

 In February, Medjedovic reached his second ATP final at 2025 Open 13 Provence in Marseille, France.
 In the final, he was beaten by the Frenchman Ugo Humbert, after beating world No. 8 Daniil Medvedev in the semifinals to record his first career Top 10 win.
 By getting to the final stage, Medjedovic reached his career-high ATP singles ranking of world No. 73 on 17 February 2025.

 At the 2025 Qatar Open, he withdrew from his second round match after being injured during his match against No. 6 seed Stefanos Tsitsipas, despite endeavoring to win while injured over Tsitsipas.

 On 25 August 2025, Medjedovic reached his career-high ATP singles ranking of world No. 57.

+Personal life

+Medjedovic has a long friendship with tennis legend Novak Djokovic.
+He first met his countryman at age nine and first practiced with him at age 16, after which Djokovic began providing Medjedovic advice and financial support, covering all his tennis expenses.